 I’m afraid of big losses, so I settle for tiny wins.

 There are people who make enough money on the interest of their investments so that they (and their children and their children’s children) never have to work again.
 Frugality helps you live within your means, but investing will expand your means.

-And if you're stuck like I am and want someone to hold your hand as you start to consider opening your first account and start investing, check out The College Investor's Investing 101 Course.
+And if you’re stuck like I am and want someone to hold your hand as you start to consider opening your first account and start investing, check out this guide: How To Start Investing For Women.